cgs-earth/epic-wsb-national-case-study/README.md

 3. Join by PWSID the SDWIS serious violator list.
 Construct PWSID-level variables = ```on serious violator list for at least one quarter in the last year/5 years/ 10 years```

-4. Calculate the research metrics, using the tracts interseting the Tier 1 boundary subset at the baseline
+4. Calculate the research metrics, using the tracts interseting the Tier 1 boundary subset as the baseline.
+As a secondary baseline, we can use another comparison with Utah's current estimated boundaries with Utah's DWR-provided boundaries.

 ## Outputs